 - BerryLicous Super Multi – Vitamin and Mineral supplements could give you a good boost.

 - Attend, Memorin, or Extress.
 The Attend products works for most people, and Extress could be used as a supplement to help with temper tantrums and hyperactivity.
 For problems with memory, Memorin focuses on the learning process.
 All are recommended.
 You can get them all at a discount in the ATTEND STRATEGY PACK.

-- Bright Brain (now called Omega 3 Citrus Chews) – Omega 3 Fatty acids give a productive jolt to the brain, and is good for the heart too.
+- Omega 3 Citrus Chews – Omega 3 Fatty acids give a productive jolt to the brain, and is good for the heart too.

-- Harvest Fusion – Don’t forget your fruits and vegetables.
+- Natrol Juicefestiv – Don’t forget your fruits and vegetables.